co360/ons-spark/ons-spark/spark-overview/spark-session-guidance.md

 ````
 ### Specifying configs

-When you have a good grasp of how Spark works, you understand what processing needs doing and most importantly the data, you can look to introduce some customised configurations to your Spark session.
+When you have a good grasp of how Spark works, you understand what processing needs doing and most importantly understand the data, you can look to introduce some customised configurations to your Spark session.
 The session builder will look something like this,

 ````{tabs}